How To Make a DIY Wood Bead Garland

 How to Attach To Greenery – To hook the garlands to an evergreen garland or Christmas tree, use bits of crafting wire or ornament hooks twisted around both the garland and the branches.

-If you liked this tutorial, I think you’ll really enjoy these other holiday ideas on the blog!
+If you liked making your own wood bead garland, I think you’ll really enjoy these other holiday ideas on the blog!

-I hope you love this tutorial!
-If you make them, I’d love for you to come back and leave a comment and rating so that I know how you like them!
+I hope you like this tutorial!
+If you make your own garland, I’d love for you to come back and leave a comment and rating!

 How To Make a Wood Bead Garland